-This feature enables importing and rendering e57 pointcloud files.
+This feature enables importing and rendering e57 and pts pointcloud files.

 When this extension is enabled, there are two ways to import an e57 file into the scene:

 In the Content Window, right click and “Convert to USD”.

 When importing e57 files, there are two main options:

 Converting to USD does just that, it creates a new usd file (by default in the same location as the .e57 file).
 This new file can be referenced like any other.
 Copying into the current stage duplicates the data without creating a reference.